NopeNopeGuy/aosp_docs/index.md

       link: ../index
 features:
   - title: Build Guide
-    description: Simple Android Build Guide with General steps to get started.
+    details: Simple Android Build Guide with General steps to get started.
     link: ./building-101/1.-introduction
   - title: Build Legacy
-    description: Guide to build legacy android versions.
+    details: Guide to build legacy android versions.
     link: ./building-legacy-aosp
   - title: Build for Ultra Legacy
-    description: Patches to build modern AOSP for older devices.
+    details: Patches to build modern AOSP for older devices.
     link: ./building-for-ultralegacy-devices/Patches.md
   - title: Information And Guides
-    description: Simple Index of Guides and tidbits
+    details: Simple Index of Guides and tidbits
     link: ./info/Additional_Resources
   - title: Remote Build Execution Guide
-    description: A guide on how to use Bazel's Remote Build Exectuion feature to build on lower end devices
+    details: A guide on how to use Bazel's Remote Build Exectuion feature to build on lower end devices
     link: ./remote-build-execution/1.-introduction
   - title: Get Help
-    description: Simple Index of places where you can try going to when you need help.
+    details: Simple Index of places where you can try going to when you need help.
     link: ./help
 #features:
 #  - icon: We'll fill these later as we're doing the migration